 Hormones are important chemical messengers found in the body.
 In the female reproductive system, they regulate everything from libido to the menstrual cycle.
 Synthetic hormones can be administered to females with natural hormonal imbalances, and are used primarily as a form of fertility control.1

 Hormones in the Human Body

 Estrogen is a hormone naturally produced in a female’s ovaries, as well as by the adrenal glands.
 It plays an integral role in the development of the female body and in the female reproductive system.
 Estrogen induces the development of secondary sexual characteristics in females such as breasts, pubic hair, and armpit hair.
 It also functions to regulate the menstrual cycle.
 As a part of the reproductive system, estrogen serves to thicken the endometrial lining of the uterus in order to prepare for the potential implantation of an egg, one of the first stages of pregnancy.
 Another important hormone, progesterone, which is produced by the corpus luteum in the ovary, assists in this process.
 If a fertilized egg is not implanted, there is a decline in the amount of progesterone produced, the endometrial lining sheds, and a new menstrual cycle begins.
 On the other hand, if the fertilized egg does implant, progesterone aids the progression of the pregnancy.2

 When females have hormonal imbalances, they may experience side effects.
 For example, females with low progesterone production may experience irregular menstrual cycles, spotting and pain when pregnant, and frequent miscarriages.
 Females with low levels of estrogen experience infrequent menstruation, hot flashes, lack of vaginal lubrication, mood swings, and decreased libido.
-In contrast, high estrogen in females can cause weight gain, fibroids, menstrual problems, and depression or anxiety, amongst other side effects.
+In contrast, high estrogen in females can cause weight gain, fibroids, menstrual problems, and depression or anxiety, among other side effects.
 Birth control and hormone therapies provide synthetic estrogen and progesterone replacement to help balance changes in natural hormones.
 If you believe you are experiencing any of these side effects, see a doctor.1